The last time I got my heart stomped on, I decided it was going to be just that: the last time.

 To give you some background, I’d fallen head over heels for the woman I was dating.
 She was a drop-dead gorgeous, divorced mother of two.
 She was smart and funny and charming and successful.
 She owned her own business and volunteered in the community.
 She liked music and comedy and trying new restaurants.
 She was everything I ever wanted in a partner.
 Except that she was a little unstable and treated me like a second-class citizen.
 But, I didn’t care.
 I was in love.
 I ignored every yellow and red flag, overlooked the lies and broken promises, and tolerated her disrespectful behavior.
 I allowed her to unilaterally change the terms of our relationship on what seemed like a weekly basis.
 I did her favors and bought her things and told her how much she meant to me.
 In return, she tossed me out of her life like yesterday’s trash, without a moment’s hesitation or a hint of remorse.
 And, she did it by way of a text message.

-In the past, I’d have worked through the pain by simply reminding myself that this woman is a narcissist or a psycho or just a downright bitch.
+In the past, I’d have worked through the pain by simply telling myself that this woman is a narcissist or a psycho or just a total shithead.
 And, quite frankly, she might be all three.
+Or, she might not be.
 But, it doesn’t matter.
 Because, the fact is, I played a role in it, too.
 I let her into my life.
 So, this time, I decided to closely examine my own behavior.

 Heartbreak can be a powerful catalyst for change, if you choose to see it that way.
 I began to look deep within, and asked myself a number of questions: Why does this keep happening?
 Why do I consistently fall for the same type of woman?
 Why did I try so hard to win this woman’s approval?
 Why did I love someone who couldn’t love me back?
 Why did I tolerate so much disrespect?
 Why didn’t I walk away when I knew I should have?
 And, why am I so heartbroken over someone who was so goddamn cruel?